20. The Principles That Must Be Observed in Life Entry

 What is life entry?
 Life entry is a change in a person’s life, in their actions, in their life’s direction, and in the goal of their pursuit.
 Having been foolish and ignorant in the past, and having always acted according to the thoughts, notions, and imaginings of the flesh, a person now, through God’s revelations, watering, and provision, may come to understand that they should act in accord with God’s words.
 Additionally, this person has undergone a transformation, based in God’s words, in daily life, with regard to their views and style of conducting themselves, and with regard to their direction and goals in life.
 This is life entry.
 What is the basis of life entry?
 (The words of God.)
 It is primarily related to God’s words and to the truth.
 Life entry is inseparable from the words of God; it is inseparable from the truth.
 What is manifested in people who have achieved life entry?
 They are able to rely on the words of God to live; their actions, speech, thoughts about problems, viewpoints, stances, and perspectives all rely on the words of God and on the truth.
 These are expressions of having attained life entry.

-Excerpted from “Only in the Pursuit of the Truth Is There Life Entry” in Records of Christ’s Talks
+Excerpted from “Only in the Pursuit of the Truth Is There Life Entry” in Records of Talks of Christ of the Last Days

 In your entry into life, at the very least you must pour your heart into the words of God, and be able to accept the judgment and chastisement of God’s words; your heart must yearn for God, you must pursue profound entry into the truth, and the objectives required by God.
 When you are possessed of this strength, then it shows that you have been touched by God, and your heart has begun to turn to God.